By-Laws

 Section 1: Eligibility

-• Active, paid member; over 18; sound mind/health; Club member >1 year.
+• Active, paid member; over 18; sound mind/health.

 • Present at least 3 consecutive meetings prior to election.